zaynhijazi/SacredBondClone/README.md

 3. **Connect to the Database Engine**:
    - Click the "Connect" button.
 If the connection is successful, you will be connected to the SQL Server Database Engine.

-## Third Step SQL Server Set up for Mac Users
+After finishing this step go to the "Fourth Step".
+## Setting Up SQL Server and SQL Server Management Studio (SSMS) on Mac (Skip this step if you have a Windows PC and go to the "Fourth Step"):
 This tutorial applies to all regardless of the processor they have: Intel/M1 and above.
-This text assumes that you have .NETCore installed because dotnet cli comes packaged with it.
-Moreover, before reading the rest of the text, make sure to download Docker and Azure Data Studio.
+This text assumes that you have .NET Core installed because dotnet cli comes packaged with it.
+SSMS is a Windows Applicaiton is not present on Mac.
+Microsoft has a docker image that can be used on Mac.
+Moreover, before reading the rest of the text, make sure to download **Docker** and **Azure Data Studio**.

 ### Docker (SQL Server Setup)